mph-/lcapy/doc/schematics.rst

    >>> schtex --renumber='10:1, 11:2' infile.sch outfile.sch

 This will choose small integers for the node numbers, honoring the provided mapping.
-Equipoential nodes will be distinguished using enumerated subscripts, e.g., 1_1, 1_2, 1_3 etc.
+Equipotential nodes will be distinguished using enumerated subscripts, e.g., 1_1, 1_2, 1_3 etc.

 Schematics in LaTeX